clblamires/ninesjournal/_posts/2019-09-16-where-do-we-go.md

 tags: stalfos horses caretaker
 episode: '6'
 adventure: calatia
+summary: "The mercenaries take up the task of reuniting Killiack with his sister Leera at the Spring of Wellness before returning to Mabel Village to help the Downrigger track down the masked enemies."
+levelup: false
 ---
 In Mabel Village, the mercenary party prepared their horses and readied themselves for the trek to the Spring of Wellness.
 Zedeki took the map Gongu and Namika created and took it to Dax at the jail house.
 The Downrigger was surprised to see him again, remembering that they intended on taking Killiack to wherever his sister was.
 Zedeki gave him a copy of the map.
 Dax was surprised to see that it appeared to be up in the mountains near Mabel Village.
 He promised Zedeki he would investigate if he could, but most of his manpower was spent hunting for the masked people in the sewer access below the village.
 He once again promised Zedeki and his group that he would reward them if they could assist him should they return to the village.

 The party departed from Mabel Village and began traveling on the dirt road towards the east.
 The days were steadily growing colder, and today was no exception.
 The only person they passed on the road was an eldery guard from Mabel who Killiack recognized as Old Man Copper.
 He politely waved to the party and, though his strange ramblings, warned them of the road up ahead.
 Ophinia noticed his shield was heavily damaged, but Copper didn’t seem to notice or care.

 Night was approaching and the party ventured off the road for a place to camp.
 Zedeki stood watch while Namika helped Killiack find some firewood and Gongu and Ophinia took care of the horses.
 As the group began to warm themselves, Zedeki and Namika noticed the ground beneath them tremble slightly.
 The moment the sun went down beyond the horizon, three large skeletons burst from the ground beneath their feet.
 They drew magical longswords from the earth and attacked.